 When creating a food delivery application, companies often face a lot of challenges: how to find couriers, how to partner with restaurants, and so on.
 In this article, we provide a step-by-step guide on solving top challenges when starting a food delivery service.

 Main challenges of building and promoting food delivery apps

-Food delivery startups face four major challenges:
+Food delivery businesses face four major challenges:

-1. Choosing the right target audience
+1. Researching the target market

 Who do the most successful food delivery apps target?

 Apps like Instacart target busy professionals who want healthier options from upscale grocery stores like Trader Joe’s.
 Instacart doesn’t deliver cooked foods, but recently it launched Instacart Meals, a new section that allows users to easily cook meals from a restaurant.
 With Instacart Meals, a user can choose any dish they want and the app will automatically find ingredients for it.

 Postmates is similar to Uber Eats and shares the same target audience.
 But Postmates has widened their reach by offering to deliver anything, not just food right to the doorstep.
 In fact, some orders through Postmates are really small: maybe you forgot dishwasher liquid or a bar of soap when you went to the store.
 But these small orders are what keeps Postmates running, as they guarantee a constant supply of orders for their couriers.